Scoring

 A+: A masterpiece and one of the ten best whiskeys of its type.
 Above five stars.

-A-: A fine bottle of whiskey, representing the top end of the conventional, premium range.
+A-: A fine bottle of whiskey sitting right at the top end of the premium range.
+Memorable and well worth savoring.

 F: Zero stars.
 Rotgut.